Extensible Type-Safe Error Handling in Haskell

 and From

-traits to ease the
+traits to

-crate provides a macro to easily define a wrapper around many errors types,
+crate provides a macro to easily define a wrapper around many

 I see several drawbacks to this approach.
 First, it is extensible if you take the time to modify the wrapper type each time you want to consider a new error type.
 Second, either you can either use one error type or every error type.